Frequently Asked Questions (FAQs)

 Body wash is made from detergent which helps you stay clean by attracting and rinsing away dirt and germs.
 Soap is made from Lye, which helps you stay clean by killing harmful germs and washing away dirt.

 Let's explore a little deeper: Both Body Wash and Soap are considered 'Surfactants'.
 A surfactant functions by breaking down the interface between water and oils and/or dirt.
-Castile (Olive Oil) Soaps were the earliest known surfactants.
+Castile (100% Olive Oil) Soaps were the earliest known surfactants.

 Body Wash or Shower Gel is a liquid product used for cleaning the body.
 The purpose of body wash is to rid your skin of things like dirt, excess oil, odor, sweat and makeup.
 Not to be confused with liquid soaps; body wash/shower gels do not contain saponified oil.
-Instead, it they use synthetic detergents derived from either petroleum or plant sources.
+Instead, we use synthetic detergents derived from plant sources.
 If the product is soap, the manufacturer will call it soap.
 If the product is detergent, it is illegal for the manufacturer to call it soap.
 Instead they will call it a beauty bar or something similar --without the word soap.
 This is your clue that it contains detergent (non-soap surfactant).
+That said, I bet you could find synthetic detergent bars (like Dove), and liquid foaming cleaners on Etsy and Amazon that are labelled as 'soap' because either the maker is mis-informed and/or not up to par with the Canadian Labelling standards.

 Unlike soap, body wash and other non-soap surfactants do not kill bacteria*, instead their molecules attract dirt, excess oil, odour, sweat and makeup and when you rinse off the body wash, the dirt etc. is rinsed away too.